-Healthcare cost trend rates

-The premium subsidies provided to retirees in the
+Healthcare cost trend rates The premium subsidies provided to retirees in the

-Closed Tennessee OPEB Plan are assumed to remain unchanged for the entire projection;

-therefore, trend rates are not applicable.
+Closed Tennessee OPEB Plan are assumed to remain unchanged for the entire projection; therefore, trend rates are not applicable.

-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2018, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2020, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
 These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012, through June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
-The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for Annuitants for non-disabled post-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
-Post-retirement tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
+The mortality rates employed in this valuation are taken from the RP-2014 Employees and Healthy Participant Mortality Table projected generationally with MP-2016 from the central year for pre-retirement.
+For post-retirement the tables are Blue Collar and adjusted with a 2% load for males and a -3% load for females.
 Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender-distinct table published in IRS Ruling 96-7 for disabled lives with a 10% load.

-Discount rate - The discount rate used to measure the total OPEB liability was 3.51%.
-This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA as shown on the Fidelity 20-Year Municipal GO AA index.
+Discount rate - The discount rate used to measure the total OPEB liability was 2.21%.
+This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA as shown on the Bond Buyer GO 20-Bond Municipal index.